Joonpark13/serif.nu-old/README.md

 	npm start

 ## Data
 The data is stored in static json files under `app/data`.
-Conceptually, there are 6 different hierarchical levels (from highest to lowest): terms, schools, subjects, courses, sections, details.
+Conceptually, there are 5 different hierarchical levels (from highest to lowest): terms, schools, subjects, courses, and sections.
 They are described in more detail below.
 The directory structure represents the nested nature of the data, as such:

 	data/
 	+-- terms.json